UK Suppliers of Autoelectrical Parts to

 Major disadvantage is higher initial cost of battery pack.

-The vehicle's alternator may be used to recharge both starter battery and leisure battery by use of a split charge relay or battery management system which allows switching between battery banks.
+The vehicle's alternator may be used to recharge both primary starter battery and secondary auxilliary leisure battery banks by use of a split charge relay or battery management system which allows switching between battery banks.

 The vehicle can be fitted with more than one alternator, for example no.1 alternator to charge the starter battery and no.2 alternator to charge the leisure battery or both linked to provide greater output capacity.